 It's a matter of combining the dry ingredients, cheese and herbs then adding egg and buttermilk.
 Stir the two together, turn the dough out onto a work surface and form it into a rustic loaf.
 The oven does the rest and the result is a beautiful craggy-textured bread... far from "dry and uninteresting"!

-I'm writing this post from a lovely hotel right outside of Dublin.
-Although we've only been here in the Emerald Isle for two days, we've already discovered that the Irish not only make wonderful soda bread but all kinds of other delicious bread.
+During our few weeks in Ireland, we discovered that the Irish not only make wonderful soda bread but all kinds of other delicious bread.
 Each morning at breakfast, we've been served thick slices of toasted Irish brown bread.
-It's a version of soda bread made with whole wheat grains and a sprinkle of oatmeal on the top.
+It's a version of soda bread made with whole wheat grains and a sprinkle of oatmeal on top.

-We've also discovered that Irish yeast breads are also beautiful, tasty and can be purchased in a myriad of shapes and flavors.
+We've also discovered that Irish yeast breads are also beautiful, tasty and are made in a myriad of shapes and flavors.
 It seems that even the smallest little groceries have a beautiful display of bread - short, round, oval, flat, tall, rustic, traditional loaves -and everything in between!

-In the short time we've been here, Scott's been snapping lots pictures to convey the Irish bread prowess!
-Check some of their culinary artwork!
+Scott snapped lots of pictures to convey the Irish bread prowess!
+Check out some of their culinary artwork:

 Café Tips for making this Cheddar Herb Savory Irish Soda Bread